JanaRobbins/mt-st-helens-xdem-coreg/README.md

 ## Licence

 A MIT licence was used.
-To use this code please contact the author at - janarobbins.gis@gmail.com
+You can contact author at - janarobbins.gis@gmail.com